Alignment & Balance of the Human Body.

 Dynamic Alignment and Balance.

-The linea alba, nuchal and supraspinous ligaments are like a ribbon or a rope that can bend and twist at every level, supporting the rest of the body when we have a full range of natural movement.
+The linea alba, nuchal and supraspinous ligaments are like a ribbon/ rope/band that can bend and twist at every level, supporting the rest of the body when we have a full range of natural movement.